 4. You Deserve Each Other

-The main plot is this whole lover to enemies storyline where Naomi and Nicholas are engaged.
+The main plot is this lover-to-enemies storyline where Naomi and Nicholas are engaged.
 They’ve been together for a while now, and they’re getting married.
-But the book is from Natalie’s perspective, and we quickly learn that she is not happy with the setup she has.
+But the book is from Natalie’s perspective, and we quickly learn she is unhappy with her setup.

-Naomi feels like she has to put on this persona that she’s sick of to fit into Nick’s world because his family is wealthy.
-So she has to be a perfect fiance, and her hair has to be a specific style.
+Naomi feels like she has to put on this persona she’s sick of to fit into Nick’s world because his family is wealthy.
+So, she has to be a perfect fiance, and her hair has to be a specific style.
 They have a vast blow-up towards the start of the book.
-Naomi realizes that Nick isn’t as happy as he has been portraying himself, which was interesting because it showed you first-person perspectives.
+Naomi realizes that Nick isn’t as happy as he has been portraying himself, which is interesting because it shows you first-person perspectives.

 Author: Sarah Hogle